-Unit Member Site Evaluator School Year l· Evaluation Option: Proposal d its purpose.
-Describe the specific activities through goal/project.
-(This box expands to accommodate as much or the Teaching Profession (CSTP) or the standards for esed in this project or goal.
-(This box expands to needed .)
-Describe the value of this projection box expands to accommodate as ct to the department, school, district and/or students.
-(This much space as needed.) • • • - ogress toward accomplishing this project/goal?
-What, if ator would you like?
+Unit Member Site School Year Evaluator Evaluat tion Option: Proposal rpose.
+Describe the specific activities through oject.
+(This box expands to accommodate as much Teaching Profession (CSTP) or the standards for this project or goal.
+(This box expands to .)
+Describe the value of this project to the box expands to accommodate as much s e department, school, district and/or students.
+(This space as needed.)
+How will you evaluate your progress to any, guidance from your evaluator wor oward accomplishing this project/goal?
+What, if uld you like?
 Cite specific examples.